 Myth: It is recommended that everyone older than six months of age get vaccinated.
 But what if you were vaccinated last year?
 Isn’t that good enough?

-Fact: “No,” said Julie Hitt, Home Health United’s Director of Xtra Care.
+Fact: “No,” said Julie Hitt, SSM Health at Home’s Director of Xtra Care.
 “Circulating flu viruses change year to year.
 It is important to get vaccinated every year to protect against the viruses that may not have been included in the previous years’ vaccines.”